-ATMs force you to turn your focus completely away from what’s happening behind you.
-So, while you’re busy trying to remember your PIN, covering the keyboard so no one can see your PIN, or checking to see what your account balance is, anything could be happening behind you.
+ATMs are one of the worst inventions from a defensive awareness standpoint.
+ATMs force you to turn your focus completely away from what's happening behind you.
+So, while you're busy trying to remember your PIN, covering the keyboard so no one can see your PIN, or checking to see what your account balance is, anything could be happening behind you.
 Including a thug preparing to attack you and take your money (or worse).

 Watch this video to see how easy it is to be attacked at an ATM